 Although very much a background shrub in summer, this Chinese native makes a particularly fine display throughout winter.
 From December to March the unusual blooms are quite beguiling.
 Clusters of lemony, star-shaped flowers are carried upon bare, leafless stems.
-Chimonanthus is most prized for its powerful sweet perfume - hence its common name of Wintersweet.
+Chimonanthus praecox is most prized for its powerful sweet perfume - hence its common name of Wintersweet.
 Grow it against a sheltered wall to offer some protection from the coldest weather.

 Clematis cirrhosa is a winter flower species with glossy evergreen foliage.
-Flowering over christmas, while most climbers are dormant, it brings much needed colour to walls and fences.
+Flowering over Christmas, while most climbers are dormant, it brings much needed colour to walls and fences.
 Clematis cirrhosa var. purpurascens ‘Freckles’ is one of the best loved cultivars for its summery colours in the depths of winter.
 The nodding cream blooms have heavily speckled, pink interiors that make a showy display.
 If you prefer something a little more subtle then try C. cirrhosa ‘Jingle Bells’ with its white, fragrant blooms followed by attractive fluffy seedheads.

 Yew has traditionally been the backbone of many formal gardens.
-The evergreen foliage provides year round colour and structure the permanent skeleton of the garden.
+The evergreen foliage provides year round colour and adds permanent structure to the skeleton of the garden.
 Because of its tolerance to regular clipping, Taxus baccata is famously used for creating topiary masterpieces and formal hedges.
-For something more colourful than traditional Yew, try T. baccata ‘Kupfergold’ for its golden foliage.
-T. Baccata Ivory Tower makes an interesting statement.
-Fiercely upright and columnar, it forms a horticultural exclamation mark in the garden.
+For something more colourful than traditional Yew, try Taxus baccata ‘Kupfergold’ for its golden foliage.
+For smaller gardens, Taxus Baccata ‘Ivory Tower’ has a fiercely upright and columnar habit that forms a striking horticultural exclamation mark!

 Winter silhouettes can add great interest to the garden.
 The tangled, bare stems of Corylus avellana ‘Contorta’ create a profile that is endlessly interesting.
 Distinctive twisted branches are decorated by dangling yellow catkins by January, making a most intriguing display.
-The autumn foliage is good too turning to rusted shades of gold and orange.
+The autumn foliage is good too, turning to rusted shades of gold and orange.
 With its sculptural outline, this charming Hazel is worthy of a prominent spot where its winter architecture can be fully appreciated.